cronenberg64/Ichiba-Box/README.md

-# UniShop - Unified Local Business Platform
+# MyShouten - Unified Local Business Platform

-UniShop is a comprehensive platform designed to connect local businesses with customers in Japan, providing a unified solution for digital storefronts, customer engagement, and business analytics.
+MyShouten is a comprehensive platform designed to connect local businesses with customers in Japan, providing a unified solution for digital storefronts, customer engagement, and business analytics.

 ## Features